Pooshpal/KYC_Blockchain/README.md

 >   - Connect IPFS to Node JS through OrbitDb and perform CRUD operations to data.
 [Reference](https://blog.logrocket.com/guide-to-orbitdb-node-js/)

 3. Using Ethereum
+>  - Smart Contracts : Blockchain programs, Immutable , Written in SOlidity, like a Microservice.
 >  - Run Ganache as a local Blockchain Deployment.
 >  - Connect truffle package to node to allow JS to communicate with the blockchain.
 >  - Use smart contracts in Truffle to allow custom objects to be created on the blockchain.